Official portraits of Donald Trump: 2016 inaugural portrait

 In December 2016, Trump released his official portrait as president-elect.
 No person has been credited with taking the photograph, which was added to the White House website upon Trump's inauguration on January 20, 2017.
 Trump also briefly used the portrait on Twitter as his profile picture on the official @POTUS account.
 In the portrait, Trump is wearing his characteristic red tie.
 The flag of the United States and the portico of the White House are visible in the background; Trump is standing in front of what appears to be a green-screen image of the White House.
 Trump has a serious expression, and is staring at the camera without smiling.
 Trump is leaning forwards, and appears to be illuminated from below.

 Before an official presidential portrait of Trump was created to replace it, Trump's portrait as president-elect was used as a substitute in several federal buildings.
 In February 2017, the absence of an official portrait of Trump at a Department of Veterans Affairs hospital in West Palm Beach, Florida, led Republican Party congressman Brian Mast to help hang the placeholder photographs of Trump.
 Veterans Affairs staff later took down the photographs out of concern that they were not official, so David Shulkin, the Secretary of Veterans Affairs, ordered Veterans Affairs hospitals and clinics to download the same portrait from the White House website and hang it.

 Michael Martinez, a professor of photojournalism at the University of Tennessee Knoxville and former photo editor for the Associated Press, said the portrait of Trump reinforced the intimidating image that he had created during his 2016 presidential campaign.
-In May 2017, a user on the online media repository Wikimedia Commons claimed that the portrait was taken by a photographer named Doug Coulter, and that as a work of someone outside the U.S. government it was therefore not in the public domain.
-The portrait was deleted from Wikimedia Commons.